 But no matter how many measures are introduced by the campsite owners, it’s down to individual campers to act responsibly and follow all the most up-to-date guidance on mixing with other groups, wearing face masks and hand washing.

-Non-essential overseas travel from England and Wales is not allowed and there are restrictions on travel from Scotland.
-Currently travellers returning to the UK from overseas have to go into quarantine for up to two weeks unless they have visited a country that the government has decided is exempt.
+Non-essential overseas travel from the UK is not allowed.
+Currently travellers returning to the UK from overseas have to go into quarantine for up to 10 days unless they have visited a country that the government has decided is exempt.
 These travel corridors – sometimes known as air bridges – remove the need for travellers to self-isolate when they return to the UK from overseas.
 All travel corridors were suspended for a month on 18 January 2021.

-The countries included in the travel corridor list are constantly under review by the UK government and the devolved administrations so your travel plans could be disrupted at short notice.
+When the travel corridor scheme resumes, the countries will be constantly under review by the UK government and the devolved administrations so your travel plans could be disrupted at short notice.

 Before returning to the UK you must fill in a “passenger locator” form and provide contact details and a UK address, regardless of whether you have to self-isolate.